IBMStreams/tutorials/docs/spl-lab/Lab-1/Creating-an-Application-Graph.md

 </div>

 # Adding operators to your application graph
-_What are operators?
-What do they do in the application?_

 Operator templates
 Some operators appear once in the palette; others (the ones you used) have twisties and expand into one or more subentries.
 These are templates: invocations of the operator with specific settings—for example, a Filter operator with a second output port to produce rejected tuples.
 In this lab, the generic version (with the twisty) is always the right one; don’t use the templates.